Delph1/LNU_project/README.md

 #### Easter egg

-Since I had time I had to add some kind of fun side thing too so I added a [passive buzzer](https://github.com/iot-lnu/pico-w/tree/main/sensor-examples/P18_Active_Piezo_Buzzer) that allows for playing music (if you can call it that) on the Pico W. Inside Home Assistant there is an automation that checks if the button is pressed for too long, and thus increase the value of the sensor, it then sends out an MQTT message called "XMAS", which makes the buzzer play a short version of "Jinglebells".
+Since I had time I had to add some kind of fun side thing too so I added a [passive buzzer](https://github.com/iot-lnu/pico-w/tree/main/sensor-examples/P18_Active_Piezo_Buzzer) that allows for playing music (if you can call it that) on the Pico WH.
+Inside Home Assistant there is an automation that checks if the button is pressed for too long, and thus increase the value of the sensor, it then sends out an MQTT message called "XMAS", which makes the buzzer play a short version of "Jinglebells".
 It sounds horrible, but it gets the job done as the user will most likely be tempted to release the button.

-### Preparing the Pico W
+### Preparing the Pico WH

-You need to update the firmware of the Pico W to enable support for MicroPython, but don't worry.
+You need to update the firmware of the Pico WH to enable support for MicroPython, but don't worry.
 It's really easy.

 Hold down the BOOTSEL button on the controller when you plug in the USB cable into the computer and it will load as a mass storage device, which means you can browse to it using your file explorer (e.g. Explorer on Windows, Finder on Mac).
 Release the button if you're still holding it down.